hackle/blog-rust/raw/generics-keep-it-generic.md

 }
 ```

-This is by far the worst use of generic, because it completely undermines the promise of being GENERIC - hello!
+This is by far the worst use of generic, because it completely undermines the promise of being GENERIC!
 A bag of special cases hidden under the beautiful promise of `T`.
-Please don't write anything like this.
+Please, don't write anything like this.

 (Note `PersonInfo` would be better typed as `string PersonInfo(Person psn)` to minimise confusion; however it would still be a bad design as [it opens up what's meant to be closed](/dont-close-what-is-open))